ConstantineLinardakis/TwinPlayz/README.md

 # TwinPlayz
 This is for youtube.

 Credits to : qrse.cf <- check his website.
-Made this pretty much.
+Used his concept of the website.

+I will be updating this way more, this is just my simple youtube website.

+I will be making a school website soon...